camrev/camrev.github.io/_pages/about.md

 •	How to make trade agreements work better for society (SNF Project, with [Richard Baldwin](https://cepr.org/about/people/richard-baldwin) and Giovanni Donato)

-•	Import ban in Sri Lanka (with Ana Fernandes and Devaki Ghose)

-•	Trade and Reputation: the impact of certification
+•	Building a new reputation: the impact of voluntary standards' adoption

-•	Technical Standards, intermediate inputs and sourcing decisions (with [Irene Iodice](https://ioire.github.io))
+•	Protection or Protectionism: The Effect of Technical Regulations on Inputs' Sourcing (with [Irene Iodice](https://ioire.github.io))

 •	Business Perception on Burdensome Non-Tariff Measures and their Impact on International Trade (with Cristian Ugarte)